Kivitas/RiskFlow-CRM/README.md

 RiskFlow CRM stores workspace data locally in the browser for `http://127.0.0.1:5173/`.
 There is no cloud sync by default.
 Users start from the sign-up screen on a clean install.

-## Branding

-The app uses `RiskflowCRM-App/public/riskflow-logo.png` as the primary logo.
-Replace that file with the final production logo before publishing screenshots or releases.

 ## License